rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 [constructing RDF triples](https://www.w3.org/TR/sparql11-query/#construct),
 and [more](https://www.w3.org/TR/sparql11-query/).

-[Comunica](https://comunica.linkeddatafragments.org/) is a query engine platform for JavaScript for Web querying.
+[**Comunica**](https://comunica.linkeddatafragments.org/) is a query engine platform for Web querying in JavaScript.
-It is not a query engine by itself, but a framework using which query engines can be built, such as engines that supports SPARQL queries.
+It is not a query engine by itself, but a **framework to build query engines**.
 Due to its flexibility and configurability, it can be used for a variety of use cases.
-This is also why it is used internally for the underlying query engine in LDflex and GraphQL-LD.
+This is also why it is used internally for the underlying query engines in LDflex and GraphQL-LD.

 [`@comunica/actor-init-sparql`](https://github.com/comunica/comunica/tree/master/packages/actor-init-sparql)
 is one example of a Comunica engine that has been built to support SPARQL queries.
-It can be used as follows to lookup my name and ten of my friends at `https://www.rubensworks.net/`:
+It can be used as follows to lookup my name and ten of my friends:

 ```javascript
 const newEngine = require('@comunica/actor-init-sparql').newEngine;